Matthew H. Carpenter: Defining the Reconstruction Acts

-In the Slaughterhouse cases Carpenter represented the Crescent City Livestock Landing and Slaughterhouse Company, which had been granted a monopoly on all slaughterhouse business in New Orleans by the carpetbag state legislature of Louisiana in 1869.
+In the Slaughter-house cases Carpenter represented the Crescent City Livestock Landing and Slaughterhouse Company, which had been granted a monopoly on all slaughterhouse business in New Orleans by the carpetbag state legislature of Louisiana in 1869.
 Butchers and cattle dealers thrown out of work by the law obtained an injunction from a district court, claiming they had been denied equal protection under the Fourteenth Amendment and deprived of property under the due process clause.
 Making a plea for states' rights, Carpenter contended that the amendment had been intended solely to elevate African Americans and had no bearing on economic statutes passed by a state.
 He also warned of too many powers being centralized in the federal government.
 The court concurred in Carpenter's narrowing of the scope of the Fourteenth Amendment.

 In Bradwell vs. Illinois, Carpenter sought to broaden the amendment's protections in the case of the editor of the Chicago Legal News, Myra Bradwell, who had been denied admission to the bar of the Illinois Supreme Court because she was a woman.
 Representing Bradwell, Carpenter argued that no class of people could be excluded from practicing the legal profession.
 The federal court disagreed, questioning the propriety of ruling on a state's qualifications for admission to the bar.

 These cases brought Carpenter handsome fees, national acclaim, and much derision from the losing factions.
 He'd also won the support of Stanton and President Ulysses S. Grant, who both urged him to run as a Republican for the U.S. Senate.